rcorrero/light-pipe/README.md

 ---

+## Update (2022/10/18)

+Light-Pipe is under heavy construction.
+The core abstractions are now found in Light-Pipe (`light_pipe`): the geospatial-specific functionalities have been refactored into another package, called Light-Pipe-Geo (`light_pipe_geo`).
+The core package now has __zero__ dependencies: just pure Python.
+The core library contains abstractions that facilitate parallelization and scalability.
+The plan is to create multiple packages, like Light-Pipe-Geo, that use Light-Pipe to solve domain-specific problems in an elegant, scalable manner.
+Orthogonalizing across use-cases like this allows you to import only the package(s) you need for your specific problem domain.

 ## Overview

 [Light-Pipe](https://www.light-pipe.io/) is an open-source Python package that efficiently and losslessly creates analysis-ready samples from georeferenced data to facilitate the deployment of computer vision models at scale.
 It also provides tools to post-process model outputs and prepare them for interpretation.
 Light-Pipe is designed to scale effortlessly, being built from the ground-up to support concurrency in all its forms.
 It's also light-weight, with only one dependency, designed to do its job and get out of the way, and to force as few assumptions as possible on the user.
 Light-Pipe is released under a [BSD-3-Clause License](https://opensource.org/licenses/BSD-3-Clause).
 It is currently under heavy development, and every update is liable to break backwards-compatibility.